freak2geek/continuous-training/technology/docker/index.md

 - In the contrary of virtual machines, you can run more instances of containers on a given hardware combination.

-- Deploy your app as a container or orchestrated service, whether you production environment is a local laptop, phisical or virtual machines in a data center, a cloud provider or a mixture of environments.
+- Deploy your app as a container or orchestrated service, whether you production environment is a local laptop, physical or virtual machines in a data center, a cloud provider or a mixture of environments.

 - Containers are great for continuous integration and continuous delivery (CI/CD) workflows.